 Do I need to have experience or knowledge about the environment or science?

-We are very keen that we have the most capable and diverse pool of candidates to consider -- people who can add real value from all walks of life to the SEPA mission.
+SEPA is about more than science and is looking to create a diverse board with different experiences.
+We are very keen that we have the most capable and diverse pool of candidates to consider - people who can add real value from all walks of life to SEPA's work.

 Are there any specific skills or qualifications required?